hajnaloltyan/react-bookstore/README.md

 This is my Microverse **Bookstore** site, created with React + Vite, React Router, Redux and CSS.
 The page has the functionality to fetch books from the server, add new books and even delete books from the server.
 It consists of 2 pages, Books as the main page, and Categories as a page currently under construction, with working routing in place.

+Design was based on the given mock-up, only given Desktop version and the task was to recreate it as close as possible.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>